 Item Description Not Present No connection to the port.
-PoE power is not being provided.
-Powered PoE power is being provided by the PSE.
-NIC System has detected a NIC connected to the port.
-PoE power is not being Disabled The PoE function of the port is disabled.
-PoE power is not being provided.
-Fault In Force mode; the system has detected an out-of-range PD.
-Legacy Powered In Force mode; the system has detected a legacy PD.
-Potential Legacy PD In 802.3af/at or High Power mode; the system has detected a potential power is not being provided.
+No PoE power outputs.
+Powered PoE power outputs from the PSE NIC System detects an NIC connected to the port.
+No PoE power outputs.
+Disabled The PoE function of the port is disabled.
+No PoE power outputs.
+Fault In Force mode, system detects a out-of-range PD Legacy Powered In Force mode, system detects a Legacy PD Potential Legacy PD In 802.3 af/at or High Power mode, system detects a potential legacy PD.
+No PoE power outputs.